Braeger Ford helped make these videos

 The brake lights on your 2004 Mini Cooper illuminate when you hit the brake pedal and help prevent you from being rear ended by the cars behind you.
 Brake light bulbs grow dimmer over time and eventually burn out.
 This video shows you how to change the brake lights on your 2004 Mini Cooper.
 When you replace the brake light bulb on your Cooper, be careful not to touch the bulb directly with your fingers - the oil from your skin will cause the area that you touched to burn hotter than the rest of the bulb, which causes the bulb to burn out quicker.

 If you are going to replace a bulb in your cluster, it is a good idea to replace all of them.
 Not only will the lights on your Cooper be brighter, you decrease the likelihood you will need to change any of the bulbs again in the near future.
 A burnt out bulb in the taillight cluster of your Cooper is an excuse for a police officer to pull you over.
 Check your bulbs frequently and change burnt bulbs promptly.

-See how to seal up minor power steering fluid leaks2004 Mini Cooper S 1.6L 4 Cyl.
+Learn how to diagnose and fix minor oil leaks in your car2004 Mini Cooper S 1.6L 4 Cyl.
 Supercharged

 Avoid tickets and accidents with both working headlights!
 New bulbs are much brighter too2004 Mini Cooper S 1.6L 4 Cyl.
 Supercharged